solana-labs/solana/book/src/proposals/validator-timestamp-oracle.md

 ## Recording Time

-At regular intervals, each validator records its observed time by submitting a VoteWithTimestamp instruction to the cluster as it is voting on a particular slot.
-In addition to the normal Vote data, the instruction contains the slot index and the validator's system time as Unix timestamp (seconds since the Unix epoch).
+At regular intervals as it is voting on a particular slot, each validator records its observed time by including a timestamp in its Vote instruction submission.
+The corresponding slot for the timestamp is the newest Slot in the Vote vector (`Vote::slots.iter().max()`).
 It is signed by the validator's identity keypair as a usual Vote.
+In order to enable this reporting, the Vote struct needs to be extended to include a timestamp field, `timestamp:
+Option<UnixTimestamp>`, which will be set to `None` in most Votes.

-This proposal suggests that VoteWithTimestamp instructions be issued every 30min, which should be short enough to prevent block times drifting very much, without adding too much transaction overhead to the cluster.
+This proposal suggests that Vote instructions with `Some(timestamp)` be issued every 30min, which should be short enough to prevent block times drifting very much, without adding too much transaction overhead to the cluster.
 Validators can convert this time to a slot interval using the `slots_per_year` value that is stored in each bank.

 ```text
 let seconds_in_30min = 1800;
 let timestamp_interval = (slots_per_year / SECONDS_PER_YEAR) * seconds_in_30min;
 ```

-The VoteWithTimestamp variation should be triggered in `replay_stage::handle_votable_bank()` when `bank.slot() % timestamp_interval == 0`.
+Votes with `Some(timestamp)` should be triggered in `replay_stage::handle_votable_bank()` when `bank.slot() % timestamp_interval == 0`.

 ### Vote Accounts